Observation of two zeros of the real amplitude in pp scattering at LHC energies: Introduction

 Extending the ideas of crossing symmetric amplitudes in the forward range, a phenomenological model for pp and p\=p amplitudes was proposed describing the scattering data from ISR to LHC energies and the analytical form for $|t_R(s)|$ was suggested \cite{Kohara:2019qoq}.
 The model satisfies dispersion relations since it connects the real and imaginary parts analytically.
 According to the model, in the ISR energies the real nuclear amplitude for both pp and p\=p is always smaller than the absolute value of the Coulomb amplitude.
 However, when the energy increases, as can be seen in Fig. \ref{amplitudes-increasing}, eventually the real nuclear part equates $|T_C|$ at some $|t|$ and for larger energies, say, the LHC range, $T_R^N(s,t) > |T_C(t)|$ in some region $0<|t|<|t_R|$.

 Using the above ingredients, in the present work we show that there might exist some critical energy $s_c$ such that beyond it $T_R^N(s,t)>|T_C(t)|$ for some region $0<|t|< |t_R|$ and if this condition is satisfied, we prove that in the pp case, the sum of the pure real and Coulomb amplitudes has two zeros within the diffractive cone.
-We then suggest how these zeros could be extracted from the data and where they are expected to be observed.
+We then suggest how these zeros in pp scattering could be extracted from the data and where they are expected to be observed in the LHC range.